Rediscovering Fort Sanders

 TERRY FAULKNER, a history and art major, graduated from the University of Tennessee and was for many years a graphic artist in the Department of Transportation.
 She has published numerous articles on local history.

-CHARLES H. FAULKNER is professor emeritus in the Department of Anthropology at the University of Tennessee.
-He is the author of several books, including, most recently, Massacre at Cavett’s Station: Frontier Tennessee during the Cherokee Wars.
+CHARLES H. FAULKNER was a professor in the Department of Anthropology at the University of Tennessee.
+He authored of several books, including Massacre at Cavett’s Station: Frontier Tennessee during the Cherokee Wars.